Living With Best Disease

 State-of-the-art custom low vision optical glasses and devices have enabled many people with Best disease and similar conditions to do things they didn't think were possible.

 At Low Vision of New Mexico, we have chosen to dedicate our professional lives to providing a future for people with vision loss.
-As a member of the International Academy of Low Vision Specialists (IALVS) our doctors have the knowledge and experience needed to find solutions to empower you to do the things that are important to you.
+Our doctors have the knowledge and experience needed to find solutions to empower you to do the things that are important to you.
 Contact Dr. Dulce Walker to help you take the wheel and steer towards a hopeful future.

 How Best Disease Impacts Day-to-Day Activities